 After 28 days have passed from the date of the expiation notice, the authority that issued you with the expiation notice will then issue you with an expiation reminder notice.

 An expiation reminder notice must specify the amount of the expiation fee, to whom the fee is payable and the period within which it is payable.
 Like the expiation notice, it must be accompanied by another notice in the prescribed format through which you can elect (choose) to be prosecuted.
 A set reminder notice fee, which may include particular costs which were incurred in reminding you, will be added to the unpaid expiation fee.

-Once 14 clear days have passed, the authority can send the Registrar of the Magistrates Court an enforcement certificate.
-If less than six months have passed since the date of the alleged offence, the Registrar will make an enforcement order.
+Once 14 clear days have passed, the authority can send the Fines Enforcement and Recovery Officer an enforcement certificate.
+The Fines Enforcement and Recovery Officer will then make an enforcement determination.

-An enforcement order has been made against me.
+An enforcement determination has been made against me.
 What are my options now?

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.